-9.5 What about third-country nationals who are temporarily unable to leave Belgium and who are no longer in possession of a valid authorisation to stay in Belgium?
+10.5 What about third-country nationals who are temporarily unable to leave Belgium and who are no longer in possession of a valid authorisation to stay in Belgium?

 If a third-country national is temporarily unable to leave Belgium for reasons of force majeure and authorisation to stay is no longer valid, it may be temporarily extended.
 In order to obtain an extension, the application must be submitted to the municipality or, in case of emergency, to the Immigration Office via e-mail, mentioning the applicant's e-mail address and his provisional address in Belgium.
-The following documents must be attached to the application: a copy of the declaration of arrival (Annex 3), a letter explaining why the third-country national cannot leave the Schengen area on the scheduled date, the documents confirming the impediment and a travel sickness insurance valid for the duration of the desired extension.
+The following documents must be attached to the application: a copy of the passport, a copy of the declaration of arrival (Annex 3), a letter explaining why the third-country national cannot leave the Schengen area on the scheduled date, the documents confirming the impediment and a travel sickness insurance valid for the duration of the desired extension.

 It is important that the application is submitted as soon as possible.
 Not submitting such an application may lead to penalties in the event of the third-country national's subsequent return to the Schengen area.
+The European Commission does, however, encourage Member States to be accommodating and to take into account the difficult circumstances when dealing with the consequences of an overstay.

-9.6 Can new applications for single permits/work permits still be submitted?
+10.6 Can new applications for single permits/work permits still be submitted?